margaretleedees2/margaretleedees2.github.io/source/_posts/2013-10-20-inheritance-and-mixins.markdown

 As mentioned in the Pickaxe, "Modules define a namespace, a sandbox in which your methods and constants can play without having to worry about being stepped on by other methods and constants."
 This is one important use of modules.

-The other key important use of modules is that, like inheritance, modules allow functionality can be "shared" between classes thereby streamlining the number of times you have to write the same methods.
+The other key important use of modules is that, like inheritance, modules allow functionality to be "shared" between classes thereby streamlining the number of times you have to write the same methods.
 As one person describes,

 "mixins are a group of methods not yet attached to any class.
 They exist in a module and are not useful until included in a class.
 Once included they are now normal methods of a class." ([source](http://ruby.about.com/od/beginningruby/a/mixin.htm))